KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 •	Users can input principal amounts, interest rates, term years, additional costs, and deposit to initiate a mortgage.
 Scope: This functionality covers the setup process for creating a new mortgage with all necessary details required for calculation and management.
 It's important to make sure that users can easily navigate through this setup process and that it accommodates various types of mortgages and inputs.
 > 2. Update mortgage:
-•	Users have the ability to modify existing mortgage details, including changing dates, principals, interest rates, terms, overriding payments, and adding comments to transactions.
+•	Users have the ability to modify existing mortgage details, including changing the principal, interest rates, terms, overriding payments, and adding comments to transactions.
 Scope: This functionality allows users to make changes to existing mortgage, providing flexibility to accommodate changes in financial circumstances or terms of the loan.
 Make sure that the system accurately reflects any changes made by users.
 > 3. Transaction reporting: the system:
 •	The system will generate transaction reports, providing users with their mortgage activities and financial obligations.
 Scope: This functionality involves generating detailed reports that summarize mortgage transactions, helping users track their payment history, outstanding balances, and other relevant financial information.
 Make sure the reports are easy to understand and allowing users to insight into their mortgage transactions.
 > 4. Mortgage editing:
-•	Users can edit mortgage details, such as adjusting dates to accommodate extra payments or deleting payments as needed.
+•	Users can edit mortgage details, such as adjusting extra payments or deleting payments as needed.
 Scope: This functionality enables users to make adjustments to specific aspects of their mortgage agreements, such as payment schedules or loan terms, to better suit their needs or preferences.
 Ensure proper validation to prevent erroneous changes and maintain data accuracy and consistency.
 > 5. Authentication: